 With respect to indoor plants, people have, of late, been intrigued by potted indoor greens to accelerate health benefits and solve the existing problem of pollution.
 However, every plant comes with a certain role.
 There are various plants that act as air cleaners and are known to gift us with a healthier environment to breathe.
 NASA made an extensive research on plants and claimed that houseplants have the ability to drive away 87% of the toxins in 24 hours.

-So, know these plants that are sure to serve you with greater benefits than being just visual beauties.
+So, know these plants that are sure to serve you with greater benefits than being just visual beauties especially considering you can buy rare plants online.
 They will regulate the air conditions for you too.
 Take the guide:

 Native to Solomon Islands, Pothos is a vine plant also known as Devil’s Ivy.
 The heart shaped leaves are capable of cleansing benzene, xylene, formaldehyde and toluene from air, according to NASA’s Clean Air Study.
 Considering them repotting if you have got them young as pothos are fast growing indoor plants too.

 - Rubber Plant

 Rubber plant belongs to the banyan tree family and is one of the most easy-to-care plants to grow.
 They tend to grow up to the size of 100 feet in their natural habitat while in pots, they grow not beyond 6-10 feet.
 The robust and glossy leaves command attention and are known to remove formaldehyde, VOCs and carbon dioxide from nearby surroundings.